strider-/rhyze/README.md

 ## Getting Started

-Running `docker-compose up` will start the MSSQL Server.
-After you've confirmed it's running, navigate to the `scripts` directory and run `0-create-database.sh` (you may need to run `chmod +x 0-create-database.sh` before hand.)
+Running `docker-compose up` will start the MSSQL Server and Azurite, the open source Azure storage emulator.

+After you've confirmed the containers are running, navigate to the `scripts` directory and run `0-create-database.sh` (you may need to run `chmod +x 0-create-database.sh` before hand.)
 This will create the application database in the docker container.

 See individual project READMEs for further detail